VNagesh-Bio/CAFA5/README.md

 1. Reporting the distribution of labels.
 2. To understand which GO terms are most frequently occuring.
 3. Obtaining protein embeddings to meaningfully use the sequence data in classification.
 Biopython library was used in loading sequences and protein embeddings created by Sergei Fironov using the Rost Lab's T5 protein language model was utilized.
-4. To subsample the GO terms to assign such that models do not run too long - Subssampling of labels was done per 'aspect' term such that the distribution of the aspect was maintained in the terms to the best possible extent/
+4. To subsample the GO terms to assign such that models do not run too long - Subssampling of labels was done per 'aspect' term such that the distribution of the aspect was maintained in the terms to the best possible extent

 Classification Methods Used: